keenkanak/mannat/README.md

 areas affected by Covid-19 and NGOs.
 The platform provides various study materials and resources by tying up with various NGOs and schools.

+It also features a social media platform specifically meant for NGOs to allow them to network and share resources.

 Stack:

   Frontend: React, HTML, CSS